-$$s = -\triangle II - \triangle I = change in secondary employment (in absolute terms) - changes in agricultural employment (in absolute terms)$$
+$s = -\Delta II - \Delta I = change in secondary employment (in absolute terms)$ - changes in agricultural employment (inabsolute terms)

-A more detailed assessment of industrialization endeavours would, of course, have to allow for the number of jobs created with the aid of public funds.
+1A more detailed assessment of industrialization endeavours would, of course, have to allow for the number of jobs created with the aid of public funds.

-Table 13 below gives these indicators for the three types of regions - agricultural, semi-industrialized and industrialized - used in the Memorandum on Regional Policy in the Community.
-Two points emerge:
+Table 13 below gives these indicators for the three types of regions - agricultural, semi-industrialized and industrialized - used in the Memorandum on Regional Policy in the Community.2 Two points emerge:

-- (i) In the first period, the decline in agricultural employment was more than offset in 75% of the industrialized and 25% of the semi-industrialized regions.
+- (i) In the first period, the decline in agricultural employment was more than offset in 75% of the industrialized and 25% of the semiindustrialized regions.
 The other regions of these two categories also achieved relatively high compensation rates.
-As against this, no agricultural region was able to over-compensate for the decline in the agricultural labour force and most of them had very small compensation rates: - (ii) Although reductions or small increases in secondary employment generally tend to blur correlations, the data for the secondary period substantiate the conclusions drawn for the first period.
+As against this, no agricultural region was able to over-compensate for the decline in the agricultural labour force and most of them had very small compensation rates; - (ii) Although reductions or small increases in secondary employment generally tend to blur correlations, the data for the secondary period substantiate the conclusions drawn for the first period.